dylanlott/vedh/.planning/phases/02-guest-host-activation/02-RESEARCH.md

      [VERIFIED: server/schema.graphql — `input InputDeckImport { text: String sourceURL:
      String sessionID: String! }`]) — this naturally bounds the component's responsibility and avoids the slot-customization question entirely.
+   - **RESOLVED (Phase 2 planning):** the recommendation was adopted verbatim and recorded as DEC-J in plan `02-03`: `DeckImportPanel.vue` takes no slots and owns no surrounding chrome;
+     its props are exactly what `InputDeckImport` accepts plus a persistence key, and game name, deck size and format stay with whichever parent owns them. `02-03` Task 1 extracts the panel and `02-03` Task 3 re-points all three call sites at it — `FormCreateGame.vue` and `JoinGameView.vue` pass no persistence key, `QuickStartView.vue` does.
+The slot-customization question is therefore closed, not deferred.

 ## Environment Availability